 With almost two decades of experience in the pet travel industry, we receive emails and phone calls multiple times a day from people who have heard about an offer from us for free pets.
 We do not offer free pets!
 Pet scammers will say anything to grab your attention and your money.
 These criminals have used our logo and even our name to legitimize their scam of a free pet if you pay the shipping.
 Unfortunately, there is no pet, and there never was – they just want your money!

 Do not fall victim to this scam!
 We are not associated with this business.
 We are a Canadian company; we do not have offices outside of Canada.
 Please ensure you review all documentation thoroughly when receiving a quote.
 All payments are processed at our head office, so if you are asked to remit payment anywhere else, it’s a scam.

 At WorldWide Animal Travel, we only send emails from @animaltravel.com.
 If you see an email from email@example.com or firstname.lastname@example.org, it is not coming from us.

 TIPS ON HOW TO AVOID FALLING PREY TO PET SCAMMERS

-- If they ask for any sort of prepaid form of payment. e.g. Western Union, Visa/Mastercard Gift Cards, MoneyGram, cashier’s check, money orders, etc., it is a scam.
+- If they ask for any sort of prepaid payment (e.g. Western Union, Visa/Mastercard gift cards, MoneyGram, cashier’s check, money order, etc.), it is a scam.
 Non-refundable forms of payment are generally not required by any reputable pet shipping company.

 - Be alert if they are telling you there is a “change reservation” fee.

-We recommend arming yourself with knowledge by checking in on Pet Scam alerts, or visiting the governing body for Pet Shipping IPATA who lists legitimate pet relocation companies.
-Then call the company to verify if they are in fact making a claim for this free shipping of an animal.
+We recommend arming yourself with knowledge by checking in on pet scam alerts or visiting the governing body for pet shipping (IPATA), who lists legitimate pet relocation companies.
+Then, call the company to verify that they are in fact making a claim for this free shipping of an animal.
 Do your homework and keep your money safe!